Lexington VA Health Care System

 - A publishable quality paper

-The Lexington VAMC Optometry Residency Program provides equal educational opportunity regardless of race, color, creed, religion, national origin, sexual orientation, veteran status, age, or sex.
+The Lexington VAHCS Optometry Residency Program provides equal educational opportunity regardless of race, color, creed, religion, national origin, sexual orientation, veteran status, age, or sex.

 Optometry Residency Program Admission Requirements